Day 1: Gdansk Old Town

 Getting To & Around Gdansk

 Gdansk has its own international airport, so it’s possible to fly directly into the city from other European destinations.
 If you are coming from Krakow or Warsaw, there is also the option of taking the train.
-This can be done in roughly 7 hours from Krakow, or a shorter 3-hour journey from Warsaw.
-The best option, for both nature and city, is to travel by car on a Poland road trip itinerary.
+This can be done in roughly 7 hours from Krakow or a shorter 3-hour journey from Warsaw.
+The best option, for both nature and the city, is to travel by car on a Poland road trip itinerary.

 Getting Around

-All the best things come in small packages and Gdansk is no exception.
-The city is small and perfectly formed, so that you can see all the main sights within a 30-minute walk.
+All the best things come in small packages, and Gdansk is no exception.
+The city is small and perfectly formed so that you can see all the main sights within a 30-minute walk.
 If you’re wishing to venture further outside the city, there are good public transport options.

 Where to Stay in Gdansk

-Stay anywhere inside the old town to soak up the charming atmosphere of historical Gdansk.
 We stayed at Hotel Hanza, a contemporary hotel located right on the waterfront, right next to the iconic ‘Crane’ building.
 This is a good option for a nice outlook over the harbor.

 - Find Hotels via Booking.com